kyocum/disdat/docs/run.rst

 remote.
 The user should ensure that the remote copy of the bundle contains the correct version of the input to use.

+``--use-aws-session-token AWS_SESSION_TOKEN_DURATION`` creates and uses temporary AWS credentials within a container running on AWS Batch to obtain read/write access to S3 from within the container.

 To push and pull bundles to and from a remote, the user needs to have appropriate AWS credentials to access the S3 bucket holding the remote.
 We assume that the user has first followed the instructions in the AWS